A glimmer of hope comes to Agbogbloshie, Ghana, but is this the relief Accra residents desperately need?

 Last updated: 12 April 2019 11:46 PM (GMT)

 By Muntaka Chasant | 3700 words | Reading time: 13.5 min

 Dagara, a 'burner boy', at Agbogbloshie, Accra, Ghana/ March 2019 Photo Credit: Muntaka Chasant

 A Glimmer of Hope Comes to Agbogbloshie, Ghana

 Accra, March 27 - The German Government and Ghana’s Ministry of Environment, Science, Technology, and Innovation (MESTI) have jointly inaugurated a €5 million health post and training workshop inside the Agbogbloshie scrapyard to help tackle the impact of e-waste in Ghana.

-The inaugurated facility (pictured below) would provide Agbogbloshie residents with frontline medical access, and also serve as a training center for the dismantling and recycling of e-waste.
+According to both Germany and Ghana, the inaugurated facility (pictured below) would provide Agbogbloshie residents with frontline medical access and also serve as a training center for dismantling and recycling of e-waste.